rwpalmer/TzCfg/README.md

 * TzCfg (0.0.1) Beta 1
 * Known defects: 0
-* First draft of documentation is complete ... see links above.
+* Second draft of documentation is complete ... see links above.
-Code will appear on GitHub once the preliminary beta testing is complete ...
+* Code has been posted to GitHub

 Please report any issues, suggestions, or other comments to the author and maintainer: rwpalmeribm@gmail.com.